myENA/consul-backinator/README.md

 make
 ```

-To build as a docker container ...
+To build as a Docker container ...
 ```
 git clone https://github.com/myENA/consul-backinator.git
 cd consul-backinator
 make docker
 ```

-See [DOCKER.md](DOCKER.md) for some use cases on why docker.
+See [DOCKER.md](DOCKER.md) for some Docker use cases.

 ## Usage